Guide to applying

 What happens next?

-- People who are eligible for entry to an initial teacher education (ITE) programme will either receive a conditional or unconditional Programme Eligibility letter.
+- After your interview, those who are successful in gaining a place in their chosen teacher education programme will either receive a conditional or unconditional offer letter.
 If you receive a conditional letter, please ensure that you have met the condition(s) by the programme start date.
-The Programme Eligibility Letter provides important information including start dates and orientation.
+The offer letter provides important information including start dates and orientation.

-- Once University enrolments open in October, formal enrolment offers are sent once programme eligibility is unconditional.
+- Once University enrolments open in October, your courses will be loaded for you and a formal enrolment offer will be sent (once programme eligibility is unconditional).
 You will need to check your formal enrolment carefully to ensure it is correct before accepting the offer and arranging payment.

 How much will it cost?